shoyeb-bin-babor/Full-Stack-Testing-of-an-E-commerce-Web-Application-with-Automated-Features-Using-SQA-Tools-/README.md

 3. **Performance & Load Testing** (Apache JMeter)
 4. **Security Vulnerability Scanning** (OWASP ZAP)

-This project was developed as the final submission for the **Software Quality Assurance (CSE 534)** course at North South University.
 ---

 ## 🎯 What This System Does